Mimetis/Dotmim.Sync/docs/WebSecurity.rst

 Server side
 ^^^^^^^^^^^^^^

-| The Server side is pretty simple, if you're using `Azure Active Directory Authentication <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/azure-active-directory/>`_.
+We are going to use a **Bearer token** validation on the server side:

-| We are going to protect our Web API to allow only authenticated users to access the sync process.
+* **Unsecure** but easier: Using an hard coded bearer token (Do not use this technic in production)
-| First of all, be sure you've created an `Azure app registration <https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-registration>`_.
+* **Secured** but relying on an external token provider: Using for example `Azure Active Directory Authentication <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/azure-active-directory/>`_.

 Configuration
 -----------------------------

-Once it's done, you need to configure your Web API project to be able to secure any controller.
+You need to configure your Web API project to be able to secure any controller.

 | In your ``Startup.cs``, you should add authentication services, with JWT Bearer protection.
 | It involves using ``services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme).AddJwtBearer(options =>{})``